yurivwarmerdam/necrofarmer/README.md

 ## TODO:
 ====================
+### current:
-- current:
+    -
+### Tilemap
 v remove predefines layers from tilemap (also test in ortho actual necro game)
-    - This allows me to remove layers from tilemap (can still get a flat layer through itertools)
+- Map should become dict.
+This fixes negative key access bug, and then we can remove layers (layers is almost already this??)
 - this makes addressing purely through map the way to go
 - I can then start deleting tiles after instancing, and create tiles more consistently.

-- Ok, so previous me thought it was a good idea to separate render layers and internal layers (=groups), to make them very distinct things.
-I am currently struggling to think of a reason why I wanted to keep these two sets distinct.
-I _suppose_ it's a separation of concern thing, but it might be a lot.
-Ok, now it's up to me to figure out when how to label a layer as a layeredupdates.
-That is really annoying....
-Options:
-- get sprites for active layer(s)
+- Multitile tiles and/or tile entities
+    - approches:
+        - tile entities
+        - multitile tiles as a core feature
+    - tile entities:
-    - make new (render)group
+        - make a placeholder tile in tiled
+        - load map regularly in tilemap
+        - for each placeholder tile:
-    - iterate active layer sprites
+            - replace each instance with the active entity.
-    - feed that to camera
-    - this makes adding things at runtime hard
+        - tilemap should delegate processing
+        - Should collision be handled through the tilemap?
+Or independently? (probably the latter)
-- add layeredupdates//true to layer properties in tiled
+        - entities should be able to occupy multiple tiles in the map
-- give tilemap constructor list of layer names to make as layeredupdates last 2 seem better.
-I need to decide where I want to put this.
-Currently tempted put this in tiled.
-Downside is that it requires knowledge outside of the python world when addin new objects at runtime.
-Either way's a convention.
-Downside of the supply in constructor approach is that it requires knowledge of what layers will exist in the tmx.
-Either way this depends on some cross-env knowldge.
-Guess it's unavoidable. constructor feels a little more generic "public package". tiles is just a "my convention."
-Might be fine to have conventions I like. (it's what ConcernedApe would do!)

-- [ ] High-level: Think about how tassk sequencing should work.
-If seeds are picked up, but no plant spot is available, how long should you hold on?
-What if a seed is dropped?
-Should it get picked up again immediately?
-- [ ] steal from stardew how he did the diggable logic
-    - [ ] Answer: layers & good tilemaps.
-PLus some entities that get spawned if you need "tile entities"
-- [ ] Only allow casting of seed spell at summong circle?
-- [ ] allow skeleton summoning at graves

-- [v] camera logic
-    v move camera position
-    v correct mouse pos in a global-to-local function
-    v figure out a good standardized way of interacing there.
-    - Godot does this by:
-        - giving vector2 a global_position function.
-Requires it knowing its canvasitem.
-THis is worldspace gobal, though.
-- [v] do thurough testing on validity of world to map logic
-    - make project with big tiles
-    - have smallish (cursor??) entity moving around
-    - perhaps just display several objects, have them print their loc

-- [ ] clean up project
-    - spritesheets
-    - tilemaps
-    - tilesets
-    - util scripts
-    - game(-specific) scripts
-- [ ] collision
-- [ ] zsort
+        - deleting an inetity should empty all tiles it occupies (should be easy if correctly using groups, and making the entity a Sprite?)
-- [ ] multitile tiles
+    - multitile tiles
-- [ ] build debug (draw rect/circle/etc in worldspace.
-Probably pass to camera?
-Basically pass these commands.
-Maybe a call()-type construction would be nice.)
-- [ ] merge button project stuff where relvant
-- [ ] create a shorter game class
+        - add some kind of multitile array attribute to a BigTile
+        - BigTile should be able to occupy multiple tiles on load time.
+        - slice up the tile's sprite into discrete chunks for each of its component tiles
+        - for each pos in its array (assuming the tile's origin is 0,0):
+            - replace that location with a (regular tile?) sprite.
+            - make sure to do this in both plocations what with teh oduble bookkeeping in a tilemap
+        - alternatively: have the Sprites' draw() function behave differently? (probably a bad idea, since I intend to zsort tilemaps)
+        - deletion should be easy, since we can delete tiles, and that immediately removes them from a group, since that's how they're rendered.

 - [ ] generic tiledata loading
     - what tile data do I want to include?